StumbleRunner/WeatherFlow_DisplayHistory/README.md

 Here's a sample of the final image with about 2 1/2 years of data
 ![WeatherPlot](WeatherPlot.png)
+(the wonkiness with the humidity and pressure in the first 18 months was the result of a dysfunctional air unit which was replaced)

 ## More Advanced Topics
-#Changing the colors and units
+### Changing the colors and units
 Each plot has it's own color gradient and each color gradient is created by setting color values at particular plot value points.
-For example, the temperature plot by default has seven temperature points where the color values are set and between those points the colors are interpolated.
-The seven temperatures are 0,45,60,80,100, and 110(°F) and colors at those points are deep blue, blue, green, yellow, red, and dark red.
+For example, the temperature plot, by default, has seven temperature points where the color values are set and between those points the colors are interpolated.
+The seven temperatures are 0, 45, 60, 80, 100, and 110(°F) and the colors at those points are deep blue, blue, green, yellow, red, and dark red.
 The colors are defined as RGB triples where the amount red, green, and blue in the color is specied by values from 0-255; so bright red would look like (255,0,0) and dark blue would look like (0,0,64).
 In the script these color gradients and value points are specified in the section labelled # color scale variables
 ```
 TempColorBins=[0,45,60,80,100,110]